-- Students must maintain a 3.0 cumulative GPA to continue uninterrupted progression in the program. - Students enrolled in the MAT Program must complete the PRAXIS I or GRE and the PRAXIS II Content Area Exams with an acceptable score on file in the MAT Office. - Students enrolled in Track I must complete an Application for Temporary Provisional Certification (TC-TP) Form in cooperation with their school district human relations officer and the MAT Coordinator.
+- Students must maintain a 3.0 cumulative GPA to continue uninterrupted progression in the program. - Students enrolled in the MAT Program must complete the PRAXIS Core or GRE and the PRAXIS II Content Area Exams with an acceptable score on file in the MAT Office. - Students enrolled in Track I must complete an Application for Temporary Provisional Certification (TC-TP) Form in cooperation with their school district human relations officer and the MAT Coordinator.
 The state approved form must be on file with the District office (original) and the MAT office (copy).
-This serves to verify that the MAT student is enrolled in a program for alternative certification. - Students must submit and orally present a satisfactory Professional Portfolio that documents achievement of the Kentucky Teacher Standards. - Students must subscribe to the FolioTek Management System for the two-year period of MAT enrollment.
+This serves to verify that the MAT student is enrolled in a program for alternative certification.
+A Mentor Plan must accompany this application as well. - Students must submit and orally present a satisfactory Professional Portfolio that documents achievement of the Kentucky Teacher Standards. - Students must subscribe to the FolioTek Management System for the two-year period of MAT enrollment.